tbreuss/mithril-by-examples/examples/react-integration.md

     - react-dom/umd/react-dom.development.js
 ---

-Integrate react components into a mithrl app.
+This examples shows how to integrate React components into a Mithril.js application.

 ## JavaScript